databendlabs/weekly/content/2022-07-13-databend-weekly.md

 ### Presign Statement

 Generates the pre-signed URL for a staged file by the stage name and file path you provide.
-The pre-signed URL enables you to access the file through a web browswer or an API request.
+The pre-signed URL enables you to access the file through a web browser or an API request.

 **Syntax**